eed3si9n/eed3si9n.com/original/encoding-file-path-as-uri-reference.md

 java.lang.IllegalArgumentException: URI has an authority component
 </scala>

-### relative path on Unix-like filesystem
+### relative path from Unix-like filesystem

-A relative path on Unix-like filesystem `../src/main/` should be encoded using relative reference `../src/main`.
+A relative path from Unix-like filesystem `../src/main/` should be encoded using relative reference `../src/main`.

 As noted previously, URI reference is able to express a relative path, similar to the relative path on filesystems.